Panic & Agoraphobia

 Can you pass out from a panic attack?

-For hyperventaliation, breathing into a paper bag or into a cupped hand has been recommended to help increase carbon dioxide intake.
+For hyperventilation, breathing into a paper bag or into a cupped hand has been recommended to help increase carbon dioxide intake.

 Can you go insane from a panic attack?

-Paic attacks can feel like you are losing control.
-This can generate hightened alertness and compound the scary anxiety feelings such as lightheadedness, confusion, tension, lack of control, dazed feelings, and strange sensations througout the body.
-As a result of the anxiety, the sufferer may become more afraid of the anxiety than other life-stressors.
+Panic attacks can feel like you are losing control.
+This can generate heightened alertness and compound the scary anxiety feelings such as lightheadedness, confusion, tension, lack of control, dazed feelings, and strange sensations throughout the body.
+As a result of the anxiety, the sufferer may become more afraid of the anxiety than other Lite-stressors.
 There are very common 'loss of control' worries such as the fear of going 'crazy,' hallucinating, being committed, or having a psychotic break.
-Many people fear that the panic will cause them to become schizofrenik.
+Many people fear that the panic will cause them to become schizophrenic.

 However, the good news is that panic attacks do not cause a person to go 'crazy.'
 Just the fact that you are having worries about panic and insanity, indicates you are very much in connection with the moment (reality).
 You are not suffering with psychosis.
 A person 'going crazy' is not in contact with reality and is not having those worries.